bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/composables/useToast.md

 ## The `toasts` Value

 Not covered in the component docs is the value `toasts` returned by the composable.
-This is mostly an internal value used by the `BToaster` component for actually rendering your `BToast` component.
+This is mostly an internal value used by the `BToastOrchestrator` component for actually rendering your `BToast` component.
 This is actually how the entire thing functions!
 It is simply the array of `Toasts`.
 Its not a very useful property externally.
 Keep in mind, this is all global.
 If you add a Toast from one place, it will always be added from to this array.
 There is no separation.
 Functionally it is quite similar to `useBreadcrumb`

 <HighlightCard>
   <BButton @click="show('Hello World!')">Show</BButton>